tinode/chat/README.md

       // The following fields are present only when querying 'me' topic
       topic: "grp1XUtEhjv6HND", // string, topic this subscription describes
       seq: 321, // integer, server-issued id of the last {data} message
+      read: 312, // integer, ID of the message last received by the user, either
+                // pushed or requested through {get what="data"}
       with: "usr2il9suCbuko", // string, if this is a P2P topic, peer's ID, optional
       seen: { // object, if this is a P2P topic, info on when the peer was last
               //online